atlasphp/Atlas.Query/docs/getting-started.md

 $insert = Insert::new('sqlite::memory');
 ```

-You will then be able to build the query statement using the and perform it
+You will then be able to *both* build the query statement *and* and perform it
 through that connection.

 [Atlas.Pdo]: https://github.com/atlasphp/Atlas.Pdo